-This page in intended to provide helpful tips and information in the case of an emergency or disaster in our community.
 Whether natural or man-made, being prepared for any circumstance can help reduce injury and property damage, and even save lives.
-This information is designed to provide you with information so you are prepared and can respond quickly, which in many cases may minimize the disruption to your life and that of your family.
+This information is designed to provide helpful tips and information so you are prepared in the case of an emergency or disaster so you can respond quickly, which in many cases may minimize the disruption to your life and that of your family.
 Please note the sections for individuals with special needs who are at greater risk without help and support.
 In addition, evacuation and/or securing pets and livestock takes time and resources so planning ahead is critical.
-Stockpiling supplies and identifying transportation and care for animals in preparation of a disaster can help move animals as well as ranchers, farmers and pet owners out of harms way.
+Stockpiling supplies and identifying transportation and care for animals in preparation of a disaster can help quickly move all persons and animals out of harm’s way.

 A note from the City of Wheat Ridge Emergency Manager:

 The State and Jefferson County Public Health continue to practice vigilance to reduce the risk of Coronavirus/COVID-19.
 Vaccinations are more readily available and community members are encouraged to check websites for locations and to secure an appointment.
 The county mask order is expected to be reissued on May 6 as the previous order expires.
 For more information please refer to the following resources: Jefferson County Public Health, the Colorado Division of Public Health and Environment, and the CDC.
 These organizations are sharing updates regularly.

 Spring in Colorado also requires that we shift our attention to the risk of spring floods.
 Last year's wildfires have created increased risk for some communities as the scorched soil will not retain water and those areas could experience washouts into homes and onto roadways.
 Keep an eye out for Flood Watches and Warnings when the weather calls for rain accumulation and avoid roadways where creeks have overflowed.
 Turn around if you find high water on the road or areas where bridges have become flooded.
 Attempting to drive through rushing water can put you at risk of being swept away.